15 Facts About Feudalism

 8. The Catholic Church was very powerful in the majority of Medieval Europe and the only real rival to the power of the king.
 The representatives of the church were the bishops, who each managed an area called a diocese.
 As well as having political power, the church also received a ten percent tithe from everyone, making some bishops incredibly rich.

-10. Knights were allotted land by barons on the understanding that they would undertake military service when requested by the King.
-They also had a duty to guard the baron and his family, plus the manor, from attack.
-The Knights used as much of the land as they wanted for themselves and gave the rest to serfs.
-They were not as wealthy as the barons, but still relatively rich.
+10. Knights were allotted land by lords on the understanding that they would undertake military service when requested by the king.
+They also had a duty to guard the lord and his family, plus the manor, from attack.
+The knights used as much of the land as they wanted for themselves and gave the rest to serfs.
+Knights were the lowest level of the feudal elite, they were not as wealthy as lords, but still relatively rich.

 11. Under feudalism, the local manors were run by lords.
 Lords could be called up for war by their controlling baron.
 The lords owned everything in their manor, including the peasants, crops, and buildings, as well as the actual land.